mousedoc/nox-adb-connector/README.md

 - (Not include `nox_adb reverse`)

 ## How to use
-- Change your Nox App Player settings to usb debugging
+- First, Change your Nox App Player settings to usb debugging ON
 - Execute nox-adb-connector.exe

 ## How to build